StephenThacker/Simulation/README.md

 Fig 2: Positions and Velocities of Projectile After Leaving Sling

-In three dimensions, the projectile can be spun in any axis and simultaneously accounts for the angular motion in multiple orientations.
+In three dimensions, the projectile can be spun in any axis and simultaneously accounts for the tangential forces applied to the object in multiple orientations.

 ![image](https://github.com/StephenThacker/Simulation/assets/35053174/940b3e12-151c-4646-8d69-149945145b62)